Skip to contents

 Repositories

-The source code of the base R packages, for the development, current, and older versions of R, is available at CRAN and at the SVN-project.
+The source code of the base R packages is available at CRAN and at the SVN-project.
 Searching the source code of the development version is easiest using the GitHub mirror of the SVN-project, see also the documentation on searching GitHub.

-The source code of add-on packages from BioConductor in the current version or in the development-version is available here.
+The source code of packages from Bioconductor in the current and development-version is available here.

-The source code of add-on packages from GitHub can be viewed directly on GitHub, or after downloading the code to your computer by clicking the green Code button on the repository page (e.g., https://github.com/JesseAlderliesten/checkrpkgs), choosing Download ZIP, and unzipping the downloaded file (right-click on the file and choose extract all).
+The source code of packages from GitHub can be viewed directly on GitHub, or after downloading the code to your PC by clicking the green Code button on the repository page (e.g., https://github.com/JesseAlderliesten/checkrpkgs), choosing Download ZIP, and unzipping the downloaded file (right-click on the file and choose extract all).

 Basic method

-The simplest way to obtain the source code of a function is to type the name of the function, without the brackets, and press Enter.
-For example, to see what happens when using sd() to calculate the standard deviation:
+The simplest way to get the source code of a function is to type the name of the function, without the brackets.
+For example, use sd to see what happens when using sd() to calculate the standard deviation:

 sd